Republic of Ragusa: Culture and ethnic identity

-The Dalmatian city-states were characterized by common Latin laws, Catholic religion, language, commerce, and political and administrative structures; however, their rural hinterland was controlled by the Slavic people who arrived in the 7th century.
+The Dalmatian city-states were characterized by common Latin laws, Catholic religion, language, commerce, and political and administrative structures; however, their rural hinterland was controlled by Slavic people who arrived in the 7th century.
 In the republic, only Roman Catholics and Jews had the right to profess religion, while Orthodox Christians were prohibited (and could not stay in the city during the night without special permission).
-In 1745, old customs that the Orthodox priest could not stay for more than eight days were re-elected, and had to have a guard escort (so-called "barabants" who usually were hired Croats outside the republic).
-The employment of Orthodox population from the hinterland was not uncommon, but after the contract expired, if converted to Catholicism they would return to Orthodoxy.
+In 1745, old customs that the Orthodox priest could not stay for more than eight days were re-affirmed, and they had to have a guard escort (so-called "barabants" who usually were Croats hired from outside the republic).
+The employment of the Orthodox population from the hinterland was not uncommon, but after the contract expired, if converted to Catholicism they would return to Orthodoxy.

-The pre-modern people of Ragusa identified themselves as "Ragusans" (Raguseus, Raguseo), which was defined by jurisdictional criteria as a citizen of the city or republic, and confessionally a Roman Catholic, while in ethnic sense was identified with wider proto-national context of "Illyrians", "Slovincians", "Dalmatians" (all three synonyms for Croats), or simply as "Croats".
-For example, in 1446, the state wrote a letter to the government of Barcelona in which it protested that the Ragusan merchants were paying customs duties as if they were Italians, noting that "Ragusans are not Italians... exactly the opposite, that are by own language and own criteria of location, Dalmatians and subjects of the province of Dalmatia".
-The almost exact case and explanation happened in 1558 with Ragusan merchants in England.
+The pre-modern people of Ragusa identified themselves as "Ragusans" (Raguseus, Raguseo), which was defined by jurisdictional criteria as a citizen of the city or republic, and confessionally a Roman Catholic, while in an ethnic sense it was identified with the wider proto-national context of "Illyrians", "Slovincians", "Dalmatians" (all three synonyms for Croats), or simply as "Croats".
+For example, in 1446, the state wrote a letter to the government of Barcelona in which it protested that the Ragusan merchants were paying customs duties as if they were Italians, noting that "Ragusans are not Italians ... exactly the opposite, that are by own language and own criteria of location, Dalmatians and subjects of the province of Dalmatia".
+Nearly the same thing happened in 1558 with Ragusan merchants in England.

 Russian statesman and diplomat Pyotr Andreyevich Tolstoy, during his 1697–1699 visit of the eastern Adriatic coast, mentioned that the Republic of Ragusa was inhabited by Ragusans who are "sea captains, astronomers and sailors.
 They all speak the Slavic language, they all also know Italian, but are called Croats and they adhere to the Roman religion".
-Similar example of differentiating state (Ragusan) and ethnic (Croatian) identity is local 18th century Bernardin Pavlović, stating to be from the Republic of Ragusa, but his literary works were in "Croatian language" for the "benefit of [our] Croatian nation".
+A similar example of differentiating state (Ragusan) and ethnic (Croatian) identity is 18th century local Bernardin Pavlović, describing himself as from the Republic of Ragusa, but his literary works were in the "Croatian language" for the "benefit of [our] Croatian nation".
 The Serbian ethnic identity only appeared in the first half of the 19th century with the short-lived Serb-Catholic movement in Dubrovnik, in the context of broader political circumstances and activity of Austria-Hungary and new Principality of Serbia.